The Lone C++ Coder's Blog

 4-Minute Read

-<p>This is a post I wrote several years ago and it’s been languishing in my drafts folder ever since.
+This is a post I wrote several years ago and it’s been languishing in my drafts folder ever since.
 I’m not working on this particular codebase any more.
 That said, the problems caused by using Java-like getter and setter functions as the sole interface to the object in the context described in the post have a bigger impact these days as they will also affect move construction and move assignment.
-While I’m not opposed to using getter and setter functions in C++ in general, I…
+While I’m not opposed to using getter and setter functions in C++ in general, I am opposed to using them as the only member access method and especially in this particular context where they had to be used to initialise class members that were complex objects themselves.

 Timo Geusch